chdhatri/CarND-Vehicle-Detection_P4/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I implemented a sliding window search using the find_cars function in the notebook.
-This function was adapted from the lesson material.
+I implemented a sliding window search using the `find_cars` function in the notebook which was adapted from the lessons.

-This method instead of extracting HG features individually on each window it does extract on entire/part of the image.
-These full-image features are subsampled according to the size of the window and then fed to the classifier.
+This method instead of extracting HOG features individually on each window, it extracts features on entire/part of the image.
+These full/partial-image features are subsampled according to the size of the window and then fed in to the classifier.

 This method performs the prediction based on the fed HOG features and returns list of rectangle windows drawn on to the positive predictions.

 The image below shows the first attempt at using find_cars on one of the test images, using a single window size:

  ![png](./images/findcars.png)

-I explored several options with multiple scales and window positions(y start and stop positions), with various overlaps in the X and Y directions.

 The images below show the multiscale sliding window search by taking different scales, small (1x), medium (1.5x, 2x), and large (3x) windows:
  ![png](./images/slidewindow1.png)